-Scientist Dr. David Nocera has finally perfected a low-cost, artificial leaf-like device, that like a real leaf, mimics the process of photosynthesis.
+Scientist Dr. Daniel Nocera has finally perfected a low-cost, artificial leaf-like device, that like a real leaf, mimics the process of photosynthesis.
 Nocera announced the creation of a miniature solar cell at the 241st National Meeting of the American Chemical Society last week.
 Nocera hopes to use his “leaf” to help make individual homes capable of becoming their own self-sufficient power stations.

 The idea of a cell that can reproduce the photosynthetic process came about over ten years ago, but initially required expensive and rare metals and materials that would price out the commercial consumer.
 But Nocera’s model uses inexpensive nickel and cobalt catalysts.
 These catalysts effectively and efficiently split hydrogen and oxygen at a production rate of about ten times that of one of Mother Nature’s leaves.